-Everyone has heard the term ‘hedging your bets’, meaning to bet on more than one possible winner in order to reduce the chance of losing everything.
-In fact, the term was originally a financial one and was only later adopted by the gambling community.
+Everyone has heard the term ‘hedging your bets’, meaning to bet on more than one possible winner in order reduce the chance of losing everything.
+In fact, the term was originally a financial one, and was only later adopted by the gambling community.

 In the oldest meaning of the term, around the 17th century, it meant securing a smaller loan by including it in a larger one, which presumably had its own independent security.

 Hedging against investment risks today is actually not unlike ‘hedging your bets’.
 It involves making a secondary investment of some kind that can be expected to increase in price under the same conditions which would cause your other or primary investment to decrease.
 Insurance is actually a form of hedging – you invest in both a home and home insurance, so that if the value of your home drops sharply (say it is destroyed or made uninhabitable), then your insurance can be expected to ‘pay off’ instead.

 Of course, the devil is in the details, as anyone making an insurance claim knows.
 It is more than possible to lose both your primary investment and your hedge investment(s) if you choose the wrong ones, or if something truly unexpected happens.

 Anyone can hedge an investment, but portfolio managers and corporate investment specialists make it into an art form.
 On the individual investor level, one might invest heavily in realty, but ‘hedge’ that investment by buying bullion or securities which might (and I do mean ‘might’) increase sharply in value in the event of another housing market crash.

 On a portfolio level, it is more about assembling a collection of different investments (the portfolio), which are not all vulnerable to the same market risks.
 A ‘diverse portfolio’ can retain most of its value or even show a net gain even if one or more of its individual investments lose value or fail entirely.